alexxandra-u/dictator_bot/README.md

 # dictator_bot

-# !КОД ЛЕЖИТ В ВЕТКЕ MASTER #

-Телеграм бот, предназначенный для использования в чате, который умеет
-1) Делать пользователя админом
-2) Блокировать (на 1 минуту) и разблокировать пользователя
-3) Публиковать статистику по чату (сколько в чате пользователей и сколько админов)
-4) Покидать чат

-Также при входе в чат новых пользователей, он задает им приветственный вопрос.

-Чтобы выполнить команду, нужно написать в чат dictator имя_комманды [аргументы]

-Для каждой из 4 комманд выше:
+## you can see the code in master branch ##

+Telegram bot, dedicated to control communication in telegram chats.
+It can
+1) Make user an admin
+2) Block and unblock users
+3) Ask new chat members a welcome question
+4) Publish chat statistics (number of users, admins etc)
+5) Leave the chat

+To execute the command, use such a notation: dictator command_name [args]

+Examples for the commands listed above:
 1) dictator make_admin @username
-2) dictator ban @username    или dictator unban @username
+2) dictator ban @username    or    dictator unban @username
+3) - (automatically)
-3) dictator stats
+4) dictator stats
-4) dictator leave
+5) dictator leave

-Чтобы начать пользоваться ботам пользователю нужно прожать команду /start_dict_bot Чтобы получить информацию о работе бота нужно нажать /help

-database.txt - пустой файл, но в него будут добаляться ники и id-шники пользователей по мере того, как они будут нажимать /start_dict_bot
+To start usage press /start_dict_bot
+For additional info about the bot press /help

+database.txt - empty file, but new users and their ids will be added during bot work